KlaudiuszBryjaRelativity/relativity-transfer-sdk-samples/README.md

 This project showcases a straightforward integration scenario with `Relativity.Transfer.SDK` (a.k.a `TransferSDK`) NuGet package.

 #### `TransferSDK` lets you:
-- Upload a single directory, file or files to the selected destination in RelativityOne fileshare
+- Upload a single directory, file or files to the selected destination in the RelativityOne fileshare
-- Download a single directory or file from the selected source in RelativityOne fileshare
+- Download a single directory or file from the selected source in the RelativityOne fileshare
 - Upload a directory (using an existing job based destination path) to the RelativityOne fileshare
-- Upload files by txt file with paths inside (max 5) [example](#file-for-items-example), (using an existing job based destination path) to the RelativityOne fileshare
+- Upload list of items using a csv file with paths inside (max 5) [example](#file-for-items-example), (using an existing job based destination path) to the RelativityOne fileshare
 - Download a directory (using an existing job based source path) from the RelativityOne fileshare
 - Track the overall progress of the transfer
 - Track the progress of individual items that have been transferred, failed, or skipped